Audio-WestlakeU/FN-SSL/README.md

 A python implementation of "FN-SSL: Full-Band and Narrow-Band Fusion for Sound Source Localization" (paper: https://arxiv.org/pdf/2305.19610.pdf), INTERSPEECH, 2023.
 (A simple version, more detailed introduction will be updated soon)

 + **Contributions**
-  - Full-Band and Narrow-Band Fusion
+  - Full-Band and Narrow-Band Fusion for moving sound source localization
 + **Extension to microphone array with the number of microphones larger than two**:
   - for DP-IPD regression:
   - for DOA classification: